The Mexican journalist and suspected Super Bowl thief? Turns out Tom Brady met him in 2005

 Turns out that Ortega has been attending Super Bowls for years, and now he’s suspected of stealing two Brady jerseys (also the one he wore in Super Bowl XLIX) and Von Miller’s helmet from Super Bowl 50 — and who knows what else? — although it should be noted that Ortega has not been arrested or charged with anything yet.

-So what we do know is that Ortega has been attending Super Bowls for at least 13 years, and given that in Mexico people often add the mother’s maiden name as well when mentioning someone, it clouds our search possibilities a bit.
+So what we do know is that Ortega, who was employed by La Prensa since 1993, has been attending Super Bowls for at least 13 years, and he told Arturo Palafox, a sports editor for the newspaper 24 Horas, that he “had attended more than 20 of them.” (via AP News)

+But we know little more beyond that.
+Given that in Mexico people often add the mother’s maiden name as well when mentioning someone, it clouds our search possibilities a bit.

 Felicito por su cumpleaños al Sr. Mauricio Ortega Camberos, Director del Periódico La Prensa ¡Muchas felicidades!